Suzuki Cultus: Second generation (1988)

-The vehicle entered Pakistani market in 1989 with units imported from Japan, it was only available in sedan form as Swift Sedan and powered by a 1.0-litre engine producing 50 PS.
-In 1991, Pak Suzuki started the local production for the domestic market and renamed to Suzuki Margalla.
+The vehicle entered Pakistani market in 1989 with units imported from Japan, it was only available in sedan form as Swift Sedan and powered by a 1.0-liter engine producing 50 PS.
+In 1991, Pak Suzuki started local production for the domestic market and renamed to "Suzuki Margalla".
 It gained a bigger 1.3-liter four-cylinder engine and paired with a 5-speed manual transmission.
-The production continued until 1998 when it was succeed by Suzuki Baleno sedan.
+The production continued until 1998 when it was succeeded by Suzuki Baleno sedan.
 Almost two years later, the production returned in 2000 as a 5-door hatchback and marketed as Suzuki Cultus.
 It had a three-cylinder 1.0-liter engine from the imported 1989–1991 Swift Sedan.
 In 2002, factory fitted CNG-powered option was launched along with several improvements, followed by another changes in 2005.
 Major facelift occurred in 2007 with new fuel injected 1.0-liter four-cylinder engine, new bumpers and seat upholstery with broader head rests.
 It continued to be produced until late 2016, with sales ended on 1 February 2017.

-A Suzuki Swift of this generation was used as a weapon in the 2009 attack on the Dutch Royal Family.